sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

         ).
         ```

-4. Code request body string
+4. Build the Request Body String

     Implement the creation of the Request Body.

-    As the aim is to translate every other language than english into english, the target language is set to english.
-The source language and the to be translated feedback are gotten from the corresponding fields of the custom business object.
+    Since the goal is to translate any language other than English into English, the target language is set to English.
+The source language and the feedback to be translated are retrieved from the relevant fields of the custom business object.

-    The request body in JSON format looks this way.
+    The request body in JSON format looks as follows:

     ```json
     {